Turn your smartphone into an IoT device

 - Provide a value for the authentication token.
 Remember this value for later.
 Then, click Next.

 Now you are ready to send MQTT messages from a device to the IBM Watson IoT Platform.

 You will use the IoT Starter for Android app to read and send sensor data on your smartphone.
-The source code and documentation of the app are in the iot-starter-for-android GitHub project.
+The source code and documentation of the app are in the

 If you are experienced in Android development, you can download the code from GitHub, import it into your Android development environment, and then build the apk file.
 Otherwise, to get the app installed and running quickly, follow these steps.